 My journey through the world of photography started off back in the eighties with my father's good old Edixa Prismat TTL.
-Later, I switched to a Canon A-1 on which I especially loved the fast but compact 85mm f/1.8 lens.
+Later, I switched to a Canon A-1, on which I especially loved the fast but compact 85mm f/1.8 lens.
 Back then I sometimes used zoom lenses, but I always came back to primes - hence my flickr name ;-)

 I did quite a lot of photography throughout the nineties, exposing many slides on short and long hikes and on mountaineering and multi-week bicycle tours.
 After a longer break I got back into photography in 2010 when I bought a Panasonic GF1.
-On that early mirrorles system camera I was able to again enjoy my wonderful Canon FD lenses.
+On that early mirrorless system camera I was able to again enjoy my wonderful Canon FD lenses.
 Quickly I developed an even deeper passion for capturing landscapes and small details outdoors than before that break.

 In terms of post processing of the raw files I prefer to keep it at a minimum.
-In most cases I only do slight histogramm adjustments and careful highlights/shadows treatment in Lightroom.
+In most cases I only do slight histogram adjustments and careful highlights/shadows treatment in Lightroom.
 For some shots I might add a vignette.

 In case you have any suggestions or critical remarks for my photos, please don't hesitate to tell me - for me Flickr is about learning from others and about enjoying the great stuff that others share.
 But of course I also appreciate positive comments ;-)